 No doubt as the region progressed Court facilities were upgraded from the reported ‘miserable shanty’ of 1872.

-In 1938 at least, the Department of Works and Local Government signed contracts for the Holbrook Courthouse and police station comprising alterations, additions, repairs and painting – all for £1,040.
+In 1938 the Department of Works and Local Government signed contracts for the Holbrook Courthouse and police station.
+The plans comprised alterations, additions, repairs and painting – all for £1,040.
 SMH, 26 July 1938.